avaneesh2704/Travel-Assistant/README.md

 The application features a fully interactive web interface built with Streamlit and supports conversational memory for follow-up questions.

 ---
-### **Project Status**

-**Note:** The application is fully coded but its final execution is currently blocked by an external `openai.RateLimitError: insufficient_quota`.
-This indicates an issue with the OpenAI account's billing status that could not be resolved in time.
-However, all underlying architecture, local data processing (Neo4j), and code are complete and robust.

----
 ### **Architecture**

 The system follows a three-stage process to answer user queries: